-(2) This amount consists of (i) \$8,700 of 401(k) matching contributions made by our Manager and (ii) \$468 of life insurance premiums paid by our Manager.
+(1) This amount consists of (i) \$8,400 of 401(k) matching contributions made by our Manager and (ii) \$468 of life insurance premiums paid by our Manager.

-Compensation Elements for 2021
+Compensation Elements for 2020

 All of the decisions regarding Mr. Christopher's compensation are made by our Manager, and the Company and Mr. Christopher do not have any role in determining any aspect of Mr. Christopher's compensation from our Manager.
-Our Manager used the following compensation elements in 2021 as tools to reward and retain Mr. Christopher:
+Our Manager used the following compensation elements in 2020 as tools to reward and retain Mr. Christopher:

-- Base Salary Our Manager paid Mr. Christopher a base salary of \$200,000 in 2021 to assist each with paying basic living expenses during the calendar year; - Bonus Our Manager expects to pay Mr. Christopher a discretionary bonus in early 2022 based on its subjective review of his performance in 2021; and - Retirement Arrangements and Other Compensation Our Manager provides Mr. Christopher with 401(k) matching contributions and company-paid life insurance premiums, which our Manager believes are reasonable, competitive and consistent with the Manager's overall executive compensation objectives to reward and retain talented and experienced individuals.
+- Base Salary Our Manager paid Mr. Christopher a base salary of \$200,000 in 2020 to assist each with paying basic living expenses during the calendar year; - Bonus Our Manager paid Mr. Christopher a discretionary bonus of \$700,000 in early 2021 based on its subjective review of his performance in 2020; and - Retirement Arrangements and Other Compensation Our Manager provides Mr. Christopher with 401(k) matching contributions and company-paid life insurance premiums, which our Manager believes are reasonable, competitive and consistent with the Manager's overall executive compensation objectives to reward and retain talented and experienced individuals.

-Outstanding Equity Awards at Fiscal Year End for 2021
+Outstanding Equity Awards at Fiscal Year End for 2020

-Mr. Christopher did not hold any unvested equity-based awards as of December 31, 2021.
+Mr. Christopher did not hold any unvested equity-based awards as of December 31, 2020.